Hypotony maculopathy: Causes

-Investigations
+Diagnosis

 Many ophthalmic imaging techniques are used in detecting hypotony maculopathy.
 Indocyanine green angiography or fluorescein angiography can help in early detection of choroidal disturbances and choroidal folds.
 Medical ultrasound may be used to detect scleral and choroidal thickening, anterior chamber depth, ciliary detachment and cyclodialysis cleft.
 OCT scanning can be used in detecting abnormalities of retina and choroid.

 Treatment

 To prevent retinal dysfunction and vision loss, intraocular pressure should be normalised by treating the cause of hypotony.
 Delay in treatment results in permanent chorioretinal changes and permanent loss of vision.

 History

 Dellaporta first described the condition in 1954.
 Gass, in 1972, named it hypotony maculopathy.